About Lung Cancer Symptoms, Stages, and Treatment

 Limited stage: In this form, small cell lung cancer is limited to one side of the chest, typically in the lungs and lymph nodes.
 About one in three people with small cell lung cancer have limited stage cancer upon the first diagnosis.

-Extensive stage: This refers to small cell lung cancer that has spread throughout one lung, spread into both lungs, to lymph nodes on the other side of the chest or two other body parts.
+Extensive stage: This refers to small cell cancer that has spread throughout one lung, spread into both lungs, to lymph nodes on the other side of the chest or two other body parts.
 About two in three people with small cell lung cancer have extensive stage cancer upon the first diagnosis.

 Non-Small Cell Lung Cancer Stages